1904–05 St Helens RLFC season

-The 1904–05 St Helens R.F.C. season was the club's tenth in the Northern Rugby Football Union, the 31st in the club's sporting history.
-A year after gaining promotion back to the first division, ST Helens once again struggled, and finished second-bottom to suffer another relegation.
+The 1904–05 season was St Helens' tenth in the Northern Rugby Football Union, the 31st in the club's sporting history.
+A year after gaining promotion back to the first division, St Helens once again struggled, and finished second-bottom.
 St Helens also competed in the end-of-season South West Lancashire mini-league, but could only finish fourth out of six.
 In the Challenge Cup, St Helens were beaten in the second round by Broughton Red Rose.